AisaacO/pedvcfsim/README.md

 ### Installation
 To use pedvcfsim, you can either clone or download by:

-* running `wget git@github.com:AisaacO/pedvcfsim.git` on your local machine to clone the repo
+* running `git clone git@github.com:AisaacO/pedvcfsim.git` on your local Linux machine to clone the repo
 * Click [Download](https://github.com/AisaacO/pedvcfsim/archive/master.zip) to download the zip folder

 ----